South Africa's Archbishop Desmond Tutu dies at 90 | DW | 26.12.2021

 While Tutu preached against the tyranny of apartheid, he would go on to be just as critical of black political elites.

+He even publicly criticized his ally Mandela over what the cleric describes as the "gravy train mentality" of Mandela's party, the African National Congress.
+Later, Tutu would castigate Mandela for his open affair with Graca Machel, who Mandela would eventually marry.

-In his final years, he spoke with regret that the dream of a true "rainbow nation" had yet to be realized.
+In 2013, Tutu pulled his support to Mandela's party, describing South Africa as "the most unequal society in the world."
+In his final years, the archbishop spoke with regret that the dream of a true "rainbow nation" had yet to be realized.

 ar/dj (AFP, dpa, Reuters)